bbauska/W3Cx-2of5/README.md

 editor saves the file in UTF-8</b> also.
 Most editors will do that these days, but you should check.

-Read an <a href="https://www.w3.org/International/getting-started/characters">Introduction to character sets and encodings here</a>.</p>
+Read an <a href="https://www.w3.org/International/getting-started/characters">
+  Introduction to character sets and encodings here</a>.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch1-4-2">1.4.2 The &lt;meta&gt; tag</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->